ericoporto/ags-manual-wiki/Screen.md

     static Point *RoomToScreenPoint(int rx, int ry)

-Returns an object of Point type containing on scree (x,y) coordinates, corresponding to the given room coordinates relative to the main viewport.
+Returns an object of Point type containing on screen (x,y) coordinates, corresponding to the given room coordinates relative to the main viewport.

 *See Also:* [Viewport.RoomToScreenPoint](Viewport#roomtoscreenpoint), [Viewport.ScreenToRoomPoint](Viewport#screentoroompoint), [Screen.ScreenToRoomPoint](Screen#screentoroompoint)